 In future research, Nikita intends to delve into development theory, especially the changing meanings and metaphors of the Global South.
 She is also initiating comparative research on the intersections of modernity, democracy and anti-democracy in contexts of environmental destruction and global climate change.
 An iteration of this work on ‘authoritarian environments’ is available in the Journal of Contemporary Asia (Sud 2020).

 Prior to joining ODID, Nikita was Lecturer in Politics at the University of York.
 She has also been an anchor with All India Radio.
 Nikita is keen to interact with publics beyond the academic.
 She regularly writes for national and international media.
 Her research has featured in The Conversation, Thomson Reuters Place, Mongabay, openDemocracy, Los Angeles Times, Al Jazeera, TRT World, Asian Scientist, The Telegraph, The Times of India, The Hindu, The Indian Express, Outlook, Tehelka, The Wire.in, Scroll.in, NDTV, The Tribune, Dainik Bhaskar, East Asia Forum, Mediapart, Bloomberg News, Bloomberg Business, BBC Radio 4, Radio France, and Radio Ö1 of the Austrian Broadcasting Corporation, among others.

 She is a recipient of an Oxford University Teaching Excellence Award, and the Sanjaya Lall Prize.
-She has served on the editorial board of Oxford Development Studies, and is currently a board member of the Journal of Contemporary Asia.
+She has served on the editorial board of Oxford Development Studies, and is currently a board member of the Journal of Contemporary Asia and Area Development and Policy.
 She is Vicegerent of Wolfson College for academic years 2020-22.